An Act To Support Collection and Proper Disposal of Unwanted Drugs

 (4) A description of the public education effort and communications strategy as required in subsection 5.

-4 Program review and approval.
+4. Program review and approval.
 A program submitted to the department pursuant to subsection 2 must be approved by the department, with concurrence of the agency, before a manufacturer may engage in the collection of unwanted drugs from residential sources within the State.
 A manufacturer shall implement the program within 3 months of the program's approval unless the department approves an extension of the implementation date.
+A. The department shall review each program in consultation with the agency.

-B The department shall determine whether a program complies with this chapter.
+B. The department shall determine whether a program complies with this chapter.
 If the department is satisfied that a program complies, the department shall issue an approval.
 If a program is rejected, the department shall provide the applicant with the reasons in writing for rejecting the program.
 The department may also approve the program with modifications.

-C A manufacturer or the manufacturer's agent operating an approved program may not make any substantive changes to the program without obtaining the department's prior written approval of the proposed changes, except that:
+A manufacturer or the manufacturer's agent operating an approved program may not make any substantive changes to the program without obtaining the department's prior written approval of the proposed changes, except that:

 (1) Additions and changes to the list of hazardous waste facilities and other entities under contract for drug collection or destruction may be made without the department's or agency's prior written approval.
 The manufacturer or manufacturer's agent responsible for implementing the program must inform the department and agency of such an addition or change 15 days prior to the effective date of the addition or change.
 If there is no objection by the department or agency, the manufacturer may implement the addition or change; and